 In contrast, beef or lamb carry a high environmental cost.

 If you’re employing caterers, then work with them to achieve these aims as much as possible, keeping food miles to a minimum.

 In addition, a mainstay of most events will be tea and coffee (to ensure guests are as refreshed and energetic as they can be).
-Try to choose coffee and tea from sustainable and fair-trade growers, too.
+Try to choose coffee and tea from sustainable and fair-trade growers, and consider offering vegan milk products, too.